marcocafiso/RTE-Distribution-Finder/README.md

 ## 🔍 Overview

 `RTPs-Distribution-Finder` provides simple tools to:
-- Detect rapid transitions in continuous or noisy signals
+- Detect rapid transitions in continuous or noisy signals (also multichannel signals, e.g. EEG, MEG, ect...)
 - Visualize RTPs as a simple raster plot

 ---